cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 The Battlesnake game rules are simple.
 In the default game mode, the goal is to be the last-snake-standing among a group of  three other snakes.
-Besides that, the normal snake rules apply:
+Besides that, the normal rules of snake apply:

 1. don't run into walls
 2. don't run into snakes (you and others)